steinwurf/meta/README.rst

 <https://github.com/facebook/fatal/>`_ and `Turbo
 <https://github.com/Manu343726/Turbo>`_ just to name a few.
 Most of these
 libraries provide extensive meta programming support.
-However, since we only needed limited functionality and we needed MSVC (the Microsoft Visual Studio Compiler) support we decided to implement the functionality ourselves.
-In the above list supports only Boost.MPL supports MSVC because they still don't have C++11 ``constexpr`` support, yeah it sucks.
+However, since we only needed limited functionality and MSVC (the Microsoft Visual Studio Compiler) support we decided to implement the functionality ourselves.
+In the above list only Boost.MPL is supported by MSVC because of missing C++11 ``constexpr`` support, yeah it sucks.

 Usage
 -----

-The ``meta::typelist`` struct is the main component of the meta library.
-The ``meta::typelist`` currently provides a minimal API for e.g. appending and removing types from the list (since that was what we needed).
+The ``meta::typelist`` struct is the main component of the library.
+It currently provides a minimal API for e.g. appending and removing types from the list (since that was what we needed).
 If you have additional ideas to how the library can be extended feel free to open an issue or submit pull-requests.

 Header-only
 ...........